kumaranvram/kumaranvram.github.io/_posts/2020-04-18-grpc-and-rust.markdown

 categories: [grpc, rust, programming]
 ---

 As a continuation of the [previous post](/grpc-good-bad-and-ugly), I intend to implement a gRPC service in Rust.
-I shall use the [tonic](https://github.com/hyperium/tonic) crate for implement it in this example.
+I shall use the [tonic](https://github.com/hyperium/tonic) crate for implementing it in this example.
 To start with we need rust lang and cargo installed as mentioned [here](https://www.rust-lang.org/learn/get-started).

 Let's create a cargo project for the same.